Sunil-paudel/skylinechatbot/README.md

-# AetherChat
+# Skyline Chat

-This is a Next.js application that provides a conversational AI chatbot interface, similar to ChatGPT.
+This is a Next.js application that provides a conversational AI chatbot interface for Skyline Higher Secondary School.